rdylanward/HeatSink/README.md

 -   All images were provided, royalty free, by [Burst](https://burst.shopify.com/).

--   The screenshots for the virtual device views of the website at the beginning of this document were captured with the aid of Google Chrome developer tools.
+-   The screenshots for the virtual device views of the website at the beginning of this document were captured with the aid of the Microsoft Snip-it tool.

 -   Image manipulation was completed with the aid of [GIMP](https://www.gimp.org/) and [Tiny PNG](https://tinypng.com/).